ghlrobin/articles/knowledge-base/finance/QHO for finance/index.md

 tags: [econophysics, quantum-finance, QHO]
 ---

-## What is a quantum harmonic oscillator?
+## What is a classical harmonic oscillator?

 Before we talk quantum, we start with the simpler, classical variant.
 A *classical* harmonic oscillator is any system that experiences a restoring force proportional to displacement.
 The simplest example is a ball on a spring.
 When the ball is displaced from its equilibrium position, the spring pulls it back, and it oscillates.
 The force is given by Hooke's Law: